jcuenod/selfcheck/README.md

 1. Copy `example_config.js`, rename it to `config.js`, and set the configuration variables.
 1. docker build -t selfcheck-container .
-1. docker run --name selfcheck-image -p 80:3000 selfcheck-container
+1. docker run --name selfcheck-app -p 80:3000 selfcheck-container

+The `-p 80:3000` step binds port 3000 in the container to port 80 on localhost (so nothing else can be listening on port 80).
+You can now visit the site at <http://localhost>.
+If you want to add SSL, the easiest method is probably to set up a reverse proxy in front of the container and negotiate TLS using nginx or apache.

+To start the container in future, run `docker run selfcheck-app`

 ### Manual